pragmaticcoders/solidity-workshops/README.md

 TestRPC acts like a local chain for testing and developement.
 It does not persist any state between runs.

+In addition to running TestRPC, this command also compiles and deploys contracts to TestRPC.

 ### Running tests

 `$ npm run test`